ConnectedLib/course-in-a-box/modules/civic-engagement/_posts/2001-01-01-core-concepts.md

 ## Example: Creating a Community Garden

 The School Yards Roots project in Tuscaloosa, Alabama is another example.
-Combining “project-based learning, outdoor exploration, and nutrition education” for elementary students, the project embodies the principles of connected learning.
-[Check out the project here](https://schoolyardroots.org/)
+The [School Yards Roots project website](https://schoolyardroots.org/) showcases how combining “project-based learning, outdoor exploration, and nutrition education” embodies the principles of civic engagement.

 ## Final note